ethanp172/python1/modules/Module2.md

 - A variable name cannot start with a number
 - A variable name can only contain alpha-numeric characters and underscores (A-z, 0-9, and _ )
 - Variable names are case-sensitive (age, Age and AGE are three different variables)

+### Types of Variables
+There are different types of variables meant to store different types of data.
+- Numbers
+  - Ints